ParikaGoel/parikagoel.github.io/_posts/2023-11-24-cpp-concepts.md

     std::cout << "n: " << n << "\n";
 }
 ```

+Concepts provide a more neater and readable way to add these constraints.

 ### Adding concept to function template
 Example using built-in concepts